-Improved sleep patterns > - Replenish DHA depleted during pregnancy and lactation > - Provide critical nutrients essential to pregnancy > - Help naturally soften stools > - May help mom manage the “baby blues” > > Which Foods Contain DHA? > > DHA is found naturally in fish, eggs, and meats.
-Non-marine food sources that contain DHA include nuts, seeds, whole > grains, and dark leafy vegetables.
-Oily fish, such as mackerel, herring, salmon, and trout, typically contain 10 to 100 > times more DHA than non-marine food sources.19 > > However, women who are pregnant or thinking of becoming pregnant need to be extremely careful when consuming marine food > sources that contain DHA.
-Many of these fish contain high levels of mercury, and high levels of mercury can be toxic for > both pregnant women and developing babies.
+- Improved sleep patterns

+- Replenish DHA depleted during pregnancy and lactation

+- Provide critical nutrients essential to pregnancy

+- Help naturally soften stools

+- Potentially help mom manage the “baby blues”

+Which Foods Contain DHA?

+DHA is found naturally in fish, eggs, and meats.
+Non-marine food sources that contain DHA include nuts, seeds, whole grains, and dark leafy vegetables.
+Oily fish, such as mackerel, herring, salmon, and trout, typically contain 10 times to 100 times more DHA than non-marine food sources.19

+However, women who are pregnant or thinking of becoming pregnant need to be extremely careful when consuming marine food sources that contain DHA.
+Many of these fish contain high levels of mercury, and high levels of mercury can be toxic for both pregnant women and developing babies.